anoyash/sidcupfamilygolf/readMe.md

 <ol>
     <li> Click <a href="https://anoyash.github.io/sidcupfamilygolf/">Here</a> to view the live website </li>
     <li> This website is a clone project of SID CUP FAMILY GOLD</li>
-    <li>It is made using HTML, CSS and Javascript and GSAP is used for making animation</li>
+    <li> It is made using HTML, CSS and Javascript and GSAP library is used for making animation</li>
 </ol>